halvtomat/katacoda-scenarios/github-action/step5-1.md

 `vim ~/dd2482-is-bad/src/App.js`{{exec}}

-Replace everything in the file with the following code instead:
+Copy the following content into the file:

 ```js
 import logo from './logo.svg';